top of page

 November 5, 2024

-The Counterterrorism Group (CTG) is issuing a FLASH ALERT to federal and state government agencies, law enforcement, and security professionals following the circulation of a video showcasing a person lighting an explosive in a mailing box on a Telegram group called "/3pn/ - 3D Printed Nation."
+The Counterterrorism Group (CTG) is issuing a FLASH ALERT to federal and state government agencies, law enforcement, and security professionals following the circulation of a video showcasing a person lighting an explosive in a mailing box on an extremist Telegram group.
 Individuals on Telegram channels have been spreading violent and anti-government rhetoric, including memes calling for the assassination of public officials and threats of an impending civil conflict following the US elections on November 5.[2]
 The original video was stamped with a “Ted Kaczynski fan-club” sticker, referencing the American lone-wolf terrorist who employed mail bombing tactics.[3]

 CTG is on HIGH alert for political figures, government workers, and election workers following the growing threat of far-right violent rhetoric on Telegram channels, promoting election-related violence and anti-government rhetoric.
 Posts calling for a “civil war,” a “full armor of god,” and to “kill” government officials will VERY LIKELY encourage coordinated attacks and lone-wolf violent actions.
 Claims of election fraud circulating on Telegram will VERY LIKELY increase engagement and legitimize violence, LIKELY boosting recruitment and strengthening the operational capabilities of extremist groups.
 Extremist groups will VERY LIKELY take advantage of the momentum around the elections and voters' disillusionment with the election results to take action and share their activities on social media to increase their visibility.